Kelvin Hall History

 Information about Kelvin Hall's rich history from 1901 to the present day.

-Glasgow’s Kelvin Hall is a well known and loved building with a rich and varied lifetime, having been home to some of the city’s most exciting events, concerts and exhibitions.
+Glasgow’s Kelvin Hall is a well known and loved building with a rich and varied history.
+It has been home to some of the city’s most exciting events, concerts and exhibitions.
 For more information visit the Kelvin Hall blog.

 Original Opening in 1901 to Fire in 1925

-There have been two Kelvin Hall buildings.
-The first, opened in 1918 and continued the tradition of exhibitions and entertainments on the Bunhouse Grounds including the Machinery Exhibition Hall for the Glasgow International Exhibition of 1901.
+There have been two Kelvin Hall buildings, the first, opened in 1918.
+It continued the tradition of exhibitions and entertainments on the Bunhouse Grounds.
+These included the Machinery Exhibition Hall for the Glasgow International Exhibition of 1901.
 Sadly, the first Kelvin Hall building was destroyed by fire in 1925.

 International Sports Arena and Museums of Transport

 The whole building underwent a further redevelopment in the 1980’s.
-This included the creation of an International Sports Arena which hosted major international sporting events the the Museum of Transport moved to Kelvin Hall from its original home in Pollokshields in 1987.
-International sporting events now take place at the Emirates Arena and Sir Chris Hoy Velodrome and the city's transport collection moved to Riverside Museum in 2012.
+This included the creation of an International Sports Arena to host major international sporting events.
+Then Museum of Transport moved to Kelvin Hall from its original home in Pollokshields in 1987.
+International sporting events now take place at the Emirates Arena and Sir Chris Hoy Velodrome.
+The city's transport collection moved to Riverside Museum in 2012.

 2014 Commonwealth Games

-The Kelvin was relaunched in it's current format, a unique partnership between Glasgow Life, the University of Glasgow and the National Library of Scotland which has seen this historic and much loved venue transformed into an exciting new centre of cultural excellence providing access to collections, temporary displays, teaching and research, alongside a state-of-the-art Glasgow Club health and fitness centre.
+The Kelvin was relaunched in its current format.
+Today it is a unique partnership between Glasgow Life, the University of Glasgow and the National Library of Scotland.
+The partnership sees this historic and much loved venue transformed into an exciting new centre of cultural excellence.
+Kelvin Hall now offers access to collections, temporary displays, teaching and research, alongside a state-of-the-art Glasgow Club health and fitness centre.

 National Library of Scotland Collections